hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

   timeout_sec: 1800                      # Max wait time (default: 300)
   poll_ms: 500                          # Poll interval (default: 500)
   min_count: 1                          # Min files required (default: 1)

+# Dependency validation and injection
+depends_on:
+  required:   # Files that must exist
+    - "config/*.yaml"
+    - "data/${context.dataset}/*.csv"
+  optional:   # Files that may exist
+    - "cache/previous.json"
+  inject: true  # Auto-inject file list
+  # OR advanced form:
+  inject:
+    mode: "list"  # How to inject: list | content | none
+    instruction: "Custom instruction for these files:"
+    position: "prepend"  # Where to inject: prepend | append
 ```

 Pointer Syntax: The value must be a string in the format `steps.<StepName>.lines` or `steps.<StepName>.json[.<dot.path>]`.
 The referenced value must resolve to an array.
 Dot-paths do not support wildcards or advanced expressions.